Mario2747/STAT-605-Group4-Project/README.md

 ## Description
 This repository contains the code and resources for the data cleaning and preprocessing tasks related to the STAT-605 Group 4 project.
 The focus is on extracting, cleaning, and integrating data from various sources while optimizing parallel processing.
+This project leverages crime data from the NIBRS dataset to analyze patterns and provide insights for enhancing public safety.
+The analysis focuses on understanding crime trends across different locations, times, and categories.
+The outcomes can help individuals, law enforcement, and policymakers make informed decisions to improve safety and allocate resources effectively.

 ## Repository Structure

 ### 1. Proposal
+  - Descriptions of the variables, statistical methods, and computational steps we will consider use.

+### 2. Datacleaning
   - **generate_states_queue.sh**：
     - Shell script to generate a queue for state-based data processing.
   - **get_data.sh**：